 Pet Transport Health Certificate

-It’s important to research the requirements of where you are traveling to before starting your journey.
+It’s important to research the requirements of where you are traveling before starting your journey.
 Traveling between states in the United States requires a health certificate signed by your vet within 30 days of travel.
 The cost can range between vets but be prepared to pay $25-$50.

 Additionally, certain vaccinations may be required by states or countries.
 You may also need to bring proof of vaccination.
 It’s a good idea to bring some medical records as well.